Farxiga (Dapagliflozin) in Adolescents Ages 12 to 17: Off-Label Use, Evidence, and Clinical Considerations

 DAPA-CKD: Adult Data and Pediatric Extrapolation

-DAPA-CKD (N=4,304) demonstrated that dapagliflozin 10 mg reduced the composite of sustained 50% eGFR decline, end-stage kidney disease, or renal or cardiovascular death by 39% relative to placebo (hazard ratio 0.61, 95% CI 0.51 to 0.72; P<0.001).
+DAPA-CKD (N=4,304) demonstrated that dapagliflozin 10 mg reduced the composite of sustained 50% eGFR decline, end-stage kidney disease, or renal or cardiovascular death by 39% relative to placebo (hazard ratio 0.61, 95% CI 0.51 to 0.72; P<0.001) in this adult trial.
 [5] No patients under 18 were enrolled.
 The Endocrine Society's 2023 clinical practice guidance notes that extrapolation of these CKD benefits to adolescents is biologically plausible but not yet validated in randomized pediatric cohorts.

 DAPA-HF and the Heart Failure Gap

-DAPA-HF (N=4,744) showed that dapagliflozin 10 mg reduced worsening heart failure events or cardiovascular death by 26% in adults with HFrEF regardless of diabetes status.
+DAPA-HF (N=4,744) showed that dapagliflozin 10 mg reduced worsening heart failure events or cardiovascular death by 26% in adults with HFrEF regardless of diabetes status in this adult trial.
 [6] Adolescent heart failure, while rare, does occur in the setting of congenital cardiomyopathies, anthracycline cardiotoxicity after cancer treatment, and myocarditis sequelae.
 No pediatric heart failure RCT data exist for any SGLT2 inhibitor.
 Case series and retrospective chart reviews are emerging, but none have been published at the scale needed to change guideline language.

 TODAY2 Registry: Adolescent T2D Context